labviros/is-face-detection/README.md

 * a deployment;
 * a configmap;

-A deployment is an way to run our application and guarantee that an N number of replicas will be running.
-The configmap allows load the options you desires when deploying into the kubernetes plataform.
+A deployment is a way to run our application and guarantee that an N number of replicas will be running.
+The configmap allows load the options you desires when deploying into the kubernetes platform.
 See more about [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and [confimap](https://kubernetes.io/docs/concepts/configuration/configmap/).

 <!-- Links -->